The rise of AI like ChatGPT from OpenAI, prolific in crafting human-like text, sparks a pertinent question: "Is ChatGPT plagiarism-free?"

 By leveraging advanced plagiarism detection tools, we can navigate these challenges effectively, ensuring that the content we produce or consume maintains the highest standards of integrity.

-For boosting productivity with ChatGPT, we should adhere to a set of best practices that respect both the technology's potential and its limitations.
+In harnessing the capabilities of ChatGPT to bolster our productivity, we should adhere to a set of best practices that respect both the technology's potential and its limitations.

 Here are some strategies to ensure that our use of ChatGPT is both responsible and effective: